Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Local monodromy and local fundamental groups

 \begin{proof} Let $U$ be a good neighborhood of $x$ and let $V$ be any connected neighborhood of $x$ contained in $U$.
 Then $V\setminus Y$ is connected (for example, by the Criterion for Connectedness on page 133 of~\cite{GR}).
 It is also non-empty.
 But the homotopy type of $U\setminus Y$ is a retract of the homotopy type of $V\setminus Y$.
 So $U\setminus Y$ is connected and non-empty as well. \end{proof}

-In fact, if $X$ is smooth at $x$, we can find a contractible good neighborhood $U$ of $x$.
+If $X$ is smooth at $x$, we can find a contractible good neighborhood $U$ of~$x$.
 (See~\cite{Prill}.)
 In fact, we can take a sufficiently small ball as in the following theorem, which follows from Theorem 5.1 of Dimca's~\cite{dimca}.

-\begin{theorem} Suppose $X$ is smooth of dimension $n$ at $x$ and $Y$ is a closed analytic subspace of $X$ containing $x$.
+\begin{theorem} Suppose $X$ is a complex manifold of dimension $n$ at $x$ and $Y$ is a closed analytic subspace of $X$ containing $x$.
 For each positive real number $r$, write $B_r$ for the ball of radius $r$ centered at $0$ in $\mathbb{C}^n$.
 Then there exists a good neighborhood $U$ of $x$ relative to $Y$ and biholomorphism $\varphi:U\to B_1$ such that the following holds: For each $r\in (0,1)$, $\varphi^{-1}B_{r}$ is a good neighborhood of $x$. \end{theorem}